ddnexus/pagy/docs/api/frontend.md

 This variable controls the internal pluralization.
 If the `i18n` extra is used it has no effect.

-Pagy tries to set the language plural rule proc when you use the `Pagy::Frontend::I18N.load` method, by loading the built-in plural rules.
+Pagy tries to set the language plural proc when you use the `Pagy::Frontend::I18N.load` method, by loading the built-in plural for the language. _(see [plurals.rb](https://github.com/ddnexus/pagy/blob/master/lib/locales/plurals.rb))_

 If there is no rule defined for the language loaded, the variable is set to the `:zero_one_other` plural rule (default for English language).

-You may want to define a custom rule for your custom language.
+If your custom language requires a pluralization different than `"en"`, you should define a custom rule.
 For example:

 ```ruby
 # this would apply a custom pluralization rule to the current loaded dictionary